vda-lab/visualisation-tutorial/pages/vega-in-r/setting-things-up.md

 reticulate::use_condaenv("r-reticulate")
 ```

-Restart R studio and then install the altair package:
+Restart Rstudio and then install the altair package:
 ``` R
 install.packages("altair")
 ```

-In R studio, use the code below to install the Python packages altair and vega_datasets:
+In Rstudio, use the code below to install the Python packages altair and vega_datasets:
 ``` R
 altair::install_altair()
 ```